Skip Navigation

 PHYSICAL/MENTAL REQUIREMENTS:

-• Physical ability to work with teens
+• Physical ability to work with young adults

 • Requires sitting, standing, stooping, bending, and ability to lift/move books up to 40 pounds and full library carts